Our preschool program offers a strong foundation where each child will ascend.

 - Parents or legal guardians must reside in Morristown or Morris Township and prove residency.

-Registration for the new school year 2021-22 remains open.
+Registration for the school year 2021-22 remains open.
 Click below to register.
-Someone from the registrar's office will contact you if you have a spot for your child.
+Someone from the registrar's office will contact you if we have a spot for your child.

 MSD Preschool Contacts